michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part3.md

 I shared the final output with a few people to get feedback.
 The responses were excellent, and most people felt it was ready to be submitted.

 There was one technical correction on the phrase "Return on Investment"; I updated this to "breakeven time".
-Unfortunately, this oversight would have confused people with a strong accounting/finance background who generally do not look good regarding credibility or topic expertise.
+This oversight would have confused people with a strong accounting/finance background; it wouldn't have looked good for my credibility on the topic.

 The need for fewer changes and the feedback that the work was ready to submit was satisfying; it seemed like the many iterations were paying off.